 Skip to main content

-Practical Income Manual 2023.
+Practical manual for Income Tax 2023.

-Option to pay taxes jointly with children
+Option to file taxes jointly with children

 • Children of legal age for whom representative guardianship has been judicially declared as of September 3, 2021.

-Without guard and shared custody
+Without guard and custody

-With guard and shared custody
+With shared guard and custody

-Minimum per
+Minimum by

 descendants